AkhilGurrapu/DataSarva-Web/replit.md

   - Comprehensive setup guide in single reference document
   - Current architecture and configuration details
   - Complete troubleshooting and monitoring information
+- July 10, 2025: Complete brand transformation to DataSarva
+  - Rebranded from DataAI Consulting to DataSarva across all components
+  - Transformed from sales-oriented to distribution-oriented approach
+  - Updated positioning as premier "Data Insights Hub" for thought leadership
+  - Modified CTA to promote newsletter signups instead of consultation bookings
+  - Maintained exact UI/UX structure while transforming all content
+  - Updated Resources page to "Data Insights Hub" with technology analysis focus
+  - Transformed About page to research-oriented team and methodology
+  - Enhanced technology mentions to include comprehensive modern data stack
 ```

 ## User Preferences